Over the years, I’ve had to implement security filters a couple of time. Recently I had to add JWT token based API authentication to a Spring project.

 - We use simple JWT tokens that are signed, have a payload with things like a userId, and need to be checked as part of our Authentication and Authorization logic.
 Standard stuff these days.

-- Any request that includes an Authorization header,
+- Any request that includes an Authorization

-and create a
+there, validate it, and create a

 SecurityContext